 The KINDReD consortium has been drawn together from academia and industry to strengthen and advance the current drug development pipeline against Trypanosomatid diseases, Leishmaniasis, Human African trypanosomiasis and Chagas disease.
 KINDReD ambition is to bring much needed new drug candidates through the preclinical development process with the ultimate aim of gaining regulatory approval for initial phase I clinical trials for each of the three major trypanosomatid diseases.

 Scientific Coordinator: Dr. Raymond J. Pierce

-Brief description: The overall objective of the A-ParaDDisE project is to develop optimized epigenetic inhibitors for further testing and optimisation as drug candidates against the four parasites studied (S. mansoni, Leishmania, T. cruzi and Plasmodium sp.).
+The overall objective of the A-ParaDDisE project is to develop epigenetic inhibitors for further testing and optimization as drug candidates against the four parasites studied (S. mansoni, Leishmania, T. cruzi and Plasmodium sp.).

-The Consortium will employ a target-based strategy for the development of novel drug leads against apigenetic targets in schistosomiasis, leishmaniasis, Chagas disease and malaria focusing on key histone modifying enzymes (HMEs), in particular those involved in acetylation/deacetylation and methylation/demethylation.
+The Consortium will employ a target-based strategy for the development of novel drug leads against epigenetic targets in schistosomiasis, leishmaniasis, Chagas disease and malaria, focusing on key histone modifying enzymes, in particular those involved in acetylation/deacetylation and methylation/demethylation.

 Scientific Coordinator: Dr. Rob Leurs

-Brief description: The PDE4NPD Consortium was established to jointly find drugs for NPDs, targeting phosphodiesterases, in order to find and develop selective inhibitors.
-The Consortium focuses on three kinetoplastid diseases: human African trypanosomiasis (sleeping sickness), leishmaniasis and Chagas disease, and one major helminth disease: schistosomiasis (also known as biharzia or Snail fever).
-In order to optimally exploit the generated data, there will be a strong focus on developing an open innovative model for data sharing.
+The PDE4NPD Consortium was established to jointly find drugs for Neglected Parasitic Diseases (NPDs), targeting phosphodiesterases, to find and develop selective inhibitors.
+The Consortium focuses on three kinetoplastid diseases: Human African trypanosomiasis (sleeping sickness), leishmaniasis and Chagas disease, and one major helminth disease: schistosomiasis (also known as bilharzia or snail fever).
+In order to optimally exploit the generated data, there will be a strong focus on developing an open, innovative model for data sharing.